 Gary is founder and chief executive sherpa of GetToTheTop, a Seattle-based technology firm specializing in Web search engine positioning, site optimization, marketing strategies and analytics.
 A veteran of the computer hardware and software industry, he is former Vice Chairman of the Washington Software Alliance.

-Gary holds memberships in The Manuscript Society, the Authors Guild, PEN America, and the Médecins Sans Frontières/Doctors Without Borders Legacy Society.
+Gary holds memberships in The Manuscript Society, the Authors Guild, PEN America, International Thriller Writers, and the Médecins Sans Frontières/Doctors Without Borders Legacy Society.

 Awards and Recognition